Urigo/graphql-modules/website/docs/index.md

 sidebar_label: Introduction
 ---

-**GraphQL Modules** is a utility library, allowing you separate your GraphQL schema implementation into small, reusable, easy-to-implement and easy-to-test pieces.
+**GraphQL Modules** is a utility library, allowing you to separate your GraphQL schema implementation into small, reusable, easy-to-implement and easy-to-test pieces.

-In GraphQL Modules, each module has its own GraphQL type definitions and resolvers implementations.
+In GraphQL Modules, each module has its own GraphQL type definitions and resolver implementations.

 The idea behind this is to implement the **[Separation of Concerns](https://deviq.com/separation-of-concerns/)** design pattern in GraphQL and to allow you to write simple modules that only do what they need to.
 This way, they're easier to write, maintain and test.

-During development, GraphQL-Modules allow you to separate your GraphQL schema definitions, while in runtime, you'll be able to serve a unified schema.
+During development, GraphQL-Modules allow you to separate your GraphQL schema definitions, while at runtime, you'll be able to serve a unified schema.

 ## Structure